bytethm/trpc-agent-go/examples/dsl/graph_custom/README.md

-# Graph Basic Example (DSL Version)
+# Graph Custom Example (DSL Version)

-This example is the DSL-based version of `/examples/graph/basic`.
+This example is the DSL-based version of `/examples/graph/custom` (custom component registration).
 It shows how to use JSON DSL to recreate the original Graph example:

 - document preprocessing